[Please return here frequently, as these will be updated as new information becomes available.]

 Why didn’t we accept the “settlement offer” made to our parishes in 2015?

-This question is answered in detail here, but in essence, the churches recognized the disingenuousness of the offer for several reasons:
+This question is answered in detail here, but in essence, the offer lacked proof of authority from TEC.

-• The offer did not come with authority to bind all parties on the Episcopal Church’s side.
-Counsel for TEC was contacted to request that they provide the necessary proof of authority.
-There was never a response to the request.
+• The offer did not come with authority to bind all parties on the other side.
+TEC is the only party that claims a property interest in the parish properties via the Dennis Canon, yet counsel for TEC did not sign the offer.
+Counsel for TEC was contacted to request that they sign the offer and provide the necessary proof of authority.
+They never did either.

 It should be noted that TEC has never, in the 90+ cases litigated nationwide, agreed to a settlement – even when it was requested.
-For these reasons the proposal was unanimously rejected by all parties to the litigation for the Diocese of South Carolina.
+For these reasons stated above, the proposal was unanimously rejected by all parties to the litigation for the Diocese of South Carolina

 Is there any hope for negotiations in future with TEC?